Rural Health Research Gateway

 3. What are the implications for rural residents of specific features of health insurance reform proposals under consideration at the time of analysis?

-• Health Insurance Profile Indicates Need for Reform in Rural Areas (Policy Brief)
+• Health Insurance Profile Indicates Need to Expand Coverage in Rural Areas (Policy Brief)

 • Profile of Rural Health Insurance Coverage: A Chartbook

-As the nation considers whether and how to reform the healthcare system, it is important to consider differences in health insurance coverage for those living in rural and urban areas.
-Analyses of persons under age 65 from the 2004-05 Medical Expenditure Panel Survey reveal a greater proportion of rural residents than urban residents who are uninsured or covered through public sources, especially among those living in remote areas.
-Rural adults are at high risk of being uninsured compared to rural children.
+Analyses of persons under age 65 from the 2004-05 Medical Expenditure Panel Survey reveal a greater proportion of rural vs. urban residents who are uninsured or covered through public sources.
 Uninsured rates are highest among adults over age 50 in the most remote rural places.
-Compared to urban adults, rural adults are less likely to be in employment situations where private coverage is offered.